-- 1. Relevant studies that provide clinical information that may impact formulary decisions, including but not limited to: - Safety, including total number of patients exposed to the drug - Efficacy, effectiveness and comparative effectiveness - Identification of patient subgroups, practice settings, etc. in which use of the drug may be more appropriate. - 2.
+- 1. Relevant studies that provide clinical information that may impact formulary decisions, including but not limited to: - Safety, including total number of patients exposed to the drug - Efficacy, effectiveness and comparative effectiveness - See the Comparative Effectiveness Research (CER) Addendum on page 27 for details on inclusion of CER. - Identification of patient subgroups, practice settings, etc. in which use of the drug may be more appropriate. - 2.
 Include all Phase 3 clinical trials. - 3.
-In general, include all large, randomized controlled trials.

-- 4. Include smaller studies, e.g., Phase 2 trials, only if they contain relevant information that is not provided by larger studies. - 5.
+In general, include all large, randomized controlled trials. - 4.
+Include smaller studies, e.g., Phase 2 trials, only if they contain relevant information that is not provided by larger studies. - 5.
 Include studies conducted in settings outside the U.S. if they add new information not contained in the U.S. trials. - 6.
 Do not include basic pharmacologic studies, e.g., Phase 1 studies. - 7.
 Do not include purely pharmacokinetic studies, unless the value proposition is based on the pharmacokinetic properties of the product, or the studies identify an appropriate patient subgroup.